FAQ Pool Pumps

 Plug open-ended pipes as water may seep through them and freeze when uncovered.
 After making sure that there is no more water remains in the system, cover the pump as well as the filter, heater and the piping system to protect them from the elements.

-Burnt motor (probably due to overheating or defective bearings) can be rewound (windings) then install again, but this may not last longer and may become a fire hazard if not properly maintained.
+Burnt motor (probably due to overheating or defective bearings) can be rewound (windings) then install again, but this may not last long and may become a fire hazard if not properly maintained.